-Cold Weather Recess -- During the winter we will go outside for recess if the wind chill index is at zero or above.
+Cold Weather Recess -- During the winter students will go outside for recess if the wind chill index is at zero or above.
 The wind chill report will come from the National Weather Service.
-Check with your school about specific recess information during the winter time.
+Check with your school about specific recess information during the wintertime.

-SCHOOL CLOSING/LATE START
+SCHOOL CLOSING

-Closing of the entire District due to inclement weather, or of one school only (such as for a broken pipe) will result in a phone message being sent to all parents (unless they have voluntarily opted out of Talk203 phone callouts).
+Naperville 203 may implement e-Learning Days instead of enacting a school closure for inclement weather.
+In the unlikely event a school or District closure must occur, it will be announced as soon as possible on the District website, through the District's Talk203 email system and social media channels.
+In addition, school closures are reported to the Emergency Closing Center, which broadcasts the information on the following Chicago stations: WGN-AM (720), WBBM-AM (780), and CBS-TV (2), NBC-TV (5), ABC-TV (7), WGN-TV (9), FOX-TV, and CLTV cable.
+Families may also call the District Administrative Offices - (630) 420-6300 - to hear a recorded telephone message concerning a school closing or late start.Closing of the entire District due to inclement weather, or of one school only (such as for a broken pipe) will result in a phone message being sent to all parents (unless they have voluntarily opted out of Talk203 phone callouts).
 A Talk203 email message will also be sent to all District subscribers.
 In addition, a recorded message regarding the closing or late start will be available on the District 203 Administrative Center's main line, 420-6300.